 You could perhaps serve a local root vegetable like yuca instead of turnips.
 Or substitute your usual cranberry sauce with a sauce made from uchuvas.
 I discovered these tart yellow berries at my local supermarket, and now I love to use them in salads.

-But don’t worry…if you’ve a hankering for a taste of home, you can stick to your original recipe.
-Cranberry sauce, pumpkin pie filling, candied yams and more are all available at upscale supermarkets like Riba Smith.
+But don’t worry…if you have a hankering for a taste of home, you can stick to your original recipe.
+Cranberry sauce, pumpkin pie filling, candied yams, and more are all available at upscale supermarkets like Riba Smith.